 One way to do this is to place absorbent materials between the source of noise and the room's occupants.
 A foam gasket will help dampen sounds before they reach people's ears.

-The use of such seals in various applications was popular for many years and is still popular today.
+Using such seals in various applications was popular for many years and is still popular today.
 For example, o-rings help sealing shafts or other rotating parts that need maintenance to prevent leakage.

 PTFE is a fluoropolymer material with many uses, but it works great as a gasket material.
-PTFE has excellent chemical resistance and is a low-friction coefficient.
+PTFE has excellent chemical resistance and is a low friction coefficient.
 They also have high-temperature stability, good electrical properties, and outstanding dielectric strength.

 It's also nonporous and inert, meaning it does not react with other substances.
-Thus, these gaskets are most often found in food processing equipment, pharmaceutical manufacturing processes, semiconductor fabrication facilities, and nuclear power plants.
+Thus, PTFE gaskets are most often found in food processing equipment, pharmaceutical manufacturing processes, semiconductor fabrication facilities, and nuclear power plants.
 They are also used in medical devices because they do not support bacterial growth.

 EMI shielding gaskets are made from metal alloys and other flexible dampening materials.
 They fit on the inside or outside of electronic devices to prevent outside signal interference from damaging the inner mechanisms and causing malfunctions.

 While there are more than eight different types of gaskets, hopefully seeing some of your options has given you a clearer picture of capabilities.